 Immigrant workers have the right to a safe and healthy workplace.

-- All workers, regardless of immigration status, have the right to a healthy and safe workplace free from hazards that could cause serious physical harm.
+- All workers have the right to a healthy and safe workplace free from hazards that could cause serious physical harm.

 - Employers must follow all the particular safety and health standards that apply to your type of job and workplace.